Thinking Of Getting A Bearded Dragon Pet? Are Bearded Dragons Good Pets?About 11 min reading time

 If you’ve decided that a reptile is your kind of pet, a bearded dragon is the ideal animal to start with.
 They’re somewhat less complicated to deal with than some of the others in the reptile kingdom and tend to have much more character.

-But anyway, preaching about the long term commitments aside, let’s look at the pro’s and con’s of Bearded Dragons as pets.
+But anyway, preaching about the long term commitments aside, let’s look at the pro’s and con’s of a Bearded Dragons pet.

 Why Do Bearded Dragons Make Good Pets?